banyansecurity/pybanyan/README.md

 You can automate different types of workflows by integrating with external APIs.
 We provide pre-built integrations for 2 types of workflows:

-### 1. Autodiscover resources in your IaaS and publish as Banyan services
+### 1. Discover cloud resources from your IaaS provider and publish as Banyan services

-You can autodiscover and synchronize your IaaS (Infrastructure As A Service) resources into Banyan's inventory.
+You can discover and synchronize your IaaS (Infrastructure As A Service) resources into Banyan's inventory.
 You can then publish these resources as Banyan services so your end-users can access them.
 Check out the provider-specific link for setup instructions.

 - [AWS](banyan/ext/aws/)
 - [Azure](banyan/ext/azure/)